catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 presence`_ (POPs) globally.
 Fastly has good coverage in Australasia with two POPs in New Zealand (Auckland and Wellington).
 Fastly POPs act as a cache that sits between your origin servers and the end users of the site.
-All end user traffic is served by Fastly POPs, the POP will respond to an end user with either cached content or content fetched from an origin server depending on the caching rules set by the origin servers.
+All end user traffic is served by Fastly POPs; the POP will respond to an end user with either cached content or content fetched from an origin server, depending on the caching rules set by the origin servers.

 .. _content delivery network: https://en.wikipedia.org/wiki/Content_delivery_network

 .. _many points of presence: https://www.fastly.com/network

-Please consult Fastlys `getting started guide`_ and `documentation`_ for more in depth coverage of how their service works.
+Please consult Fastly's `getting started guide`_ and `documentation`_ for more in depth coverage of how their service works.

 .. _getting started guide: https://docs.fastly.com/guides/basic-setup/getting-started-with-fastly